 We usually have less than six people at our table for Thanksgiving, so I’m always looking for creative ideas to feature turkey as the centerpiece of the meal without having to buy a giant bird.

-Make an Italian sandwich with the leftovers — layer thin slices of turkey with fresh mozzarella cheese and arugula on a toasted ciabatta roll.
+The leftovers make an amazing Italian sandwich: Layer thin slices of the turkey with fresh mozzarella cheese and arugula on a toasted ciabatta roll.
 Yum!